The Therapeutic Potential Of Breath work and Psychotherapy:

 for studying the transformational effects

 What is the physiological basis for the transformational effects of the combined therapy?
 Psychotherapy intensively and extensively examines a person's psychological history, helping to bring more understanding and insight to the what and why of behavioral patterns, coping and soothing mechanisms and preparing someone within safety and care to become open to meet the body's intelligence.

 What is the neurophysiological basis for the transformational effects of the combined therapy through feeling and experiencing oneself from a place of safety and responsibility.
 A fixed mindset is governed by fear.
 Within each of us are two opposing forces: one pulls us to safety and the other propels us toward growth.
 As Maslow articulated, “when the delight of growth is greater than the anxiety of safety, we choose growth.”

 Exploring the release of memory in the body on a cellular level and neutralising the body's response to fear where one's perception starts to change.
 In deep breathwork different phenomena of experiencing oneself become part of the healing process.
 How can these transpersonal and non-ordinary states influence the healing mechanism of the body?

 Individual Trial and Control Groups

-Our individual trials currently take place in a luxurious apartment on the Sophialaan in Amsterdam that has the perfect settings that are producing the current groundswell of scientific research into the combined therapy.
+Our study cases currently take place in a luxurious apartment on the Sophialaan in Amsterdam that has the perfect settings that are producing the current groundswell of scientific research into the combined therapy.
 In designing the sessions we will draw extensively on the study protocols that underpin academic research.
-The Group trials will start in 2021 for which you can apply soon.
+The trial will start in 2021.

 We will be using the data collected to track any changes in participants’ sense of wellbeing that occur during and result from the experience.
 By combining breathwork with other practices such as inquiry, meditation, bodywork sound, and measuring outcomes for well being, we will build a database of an optimal mind-body approach to personal transformation.